Storm Catcher

 Storm Catcher is a 1999 American action film starring Dolph Lundgren and directed by Tony Hickox, who also co-stars in the film.
 New Zealand model and actress Kylie Bax debuts as Jessica Holloway.
-The film tells the story of a renegade general who plans to bomb Washington, D.C. with a new stealth fighter.
-Although intended for a larger audience, Storm Catcher, after a short theatrical run, was released direct-to-video.
+The film tells the story of a renegade general who plans to bomb Washington, D.C., with a new stealth fighter.
+Storm Catcher, was released first released on HBO and then direct-to-video.

 Plot

 Flanked by buddy Sparks Johnson on the ground, and co-pilot Lucas in the air, Major Jack Holloway flies America's top secret "Phoenix" stealth-capable fighter jet.
 While Holloway's mentor, General William Jacobs, keeps FBI agents Lock and Load from snooping into his pet project, Holloway and Sparks enjoy some R&R with Holloway's wife Jessica and daughter Nicole.

 It turns out Lucas is an operative for the "Serpent Killers", an intra-military right-wing group, and temporarily assuming Holloway's identity, he steals the Phoenix.
 Holloway is accused of the murders of the guards that protect the aircraft, Branded a pariah, Holloway not only gets court martialed but he is also nearly obliterated when his prison transport is ambushed and blown up.

 Determined to clear his name, Holloway escapes.
 After he touches base with his family, extremist soldiers shoot Jessica and later kidnap Nicole.
 No sooner does Sparks convince Lock and Load of Holloway's innocence than Lucas guns them down and kidnaps Sparks.
 However, Jacobs tells Holloway that if he ever wants to see Nicole alive again, Holloway must bomb the White House.